biojppm/rapidyaml/ROADMAP.md

     * add per node format flags
     * (lesser priority) add auto formatter using reasonable heuristics to switch between other existing formatters
-  * Optionally preserve Location of nodes in the original YAML source
   * Investigate possibility of comment-preserving roundtrips